PollyHannah/Phylogenomic-study/README.md

 * [alignments_species](https://github.com/PollyHannah/Phylogenomic-study/tree/main/alignments_species) (contains 116 files, OG....0 to OG..115)

 #### 3. Re-align alignments
-I used [MUSCLE5](https://github.com/rcedgar/muscle) (version 5.0.1428) to re-align the mafft alignments to improve the accuracy of the alignments.
+I used MUSCLE5 to re-align the mafft alignments to improve the accuracy of the alignments.
 The script to do this is saved in this repository.
 The script saves the re-aligned files into three new directories.
 Run it like this:
 ```bash
 bash script_TBC_muscle.sh
 ```